Carbon Ceramic Brakes Lifespan: Street vs Track

 Are hairline cracks normal?

-Small surface cracks can be normal on tracked rotors.
-Cracks that grow or reach the edge are failures.
+Small surface cracks can appear on tracked rotors.
+Cracks that grow or reach the inner or outer edge are not acceptable.

 Eric Lin - STOPFLEX Technical Director